Plow Yoga Pose:

 - To release, bend your knees and role your spine back down to the mat.

-Specifically this pose is contraindicated if you have had a recent should injury/pain, back or neck injury/pain.
-In addition, those pregnant, suffering migraines or headaches, as well as high blood pressure or sciatica.
+Specifically, this pose is contraindicated if you have had a recent shoulder injury/pain, back or neck injury/pain.
+In addition, those pregnant, suffering migraines or headaches, as well as high blood pressure or sciatica should use caution.